Introduction of Iran Economy

 - Sale or supply of goods and services to Iran’s automotive sector.

-Certain primary sanctions against Iran will also be reimposed on the same day:
+Imposition of primary sanction on Iran on the same day:

-- General and specific licenses related to export of aircraft and aircraft parts from the United States to Iran will be revoked; and
+- Revocation of general and specific licenses related to export of aircraft and aircraft parts and

-- Importation of Iranian carpets and foodstuffs to the United States will once again be banned.
+- Ban on importation of Iranian Carpets and foodstuffs to United States

-Some sanctions will be reinstated on November 4, 2018.
-U.S. government will re-impose the remaining sanctions that were lifted pursuant to the JCPOA ( Joint Comprehensive Plan of Action), including sanctions on associated services related to the activities.
+Additionally, Rein station of some sanctions took place on 4th November 2018.
+The U.S. government will re-impose the remaining sanctions that were lifted pursuant to the JCPOA ( Joint Comprehensive Plan of Action), including sanctions on associated services related to the activities.

-On 17 March 2012, following agreement two days earlier between all 27 member states of the Council of the European Union, and the Council’s subsequent ruling, the SWIFT electronic banking network, the world hub of electronic financial transactions, disconnected all Iranian banks from its international network that had been identified as institutions in breach of current EU sanctions, and that further Iranian financial institutions could be disconnected from its network.
-Other than above Iranian oil exports also were sanctioned by European Union.
-Some of the restrictions are mentioned below-
+Since, on 17 March 2012, following agreement two days earlier between all 27 member states of the Council of the European Union, and the Council’s subsequent ruling, the SWIFT electronic banking network, the world hub of electronic financial transactions, disconnected all Iranian banks from its international network that had been identified as institutions in breach of current EU sanctions, and that further Iranian financial institutions could be disconnected from its network.
+Since, sanctions also apply to EU citizens operating outside EU territory.
+Hence, restrictions mentioned below are: